-Christopher “Christy” Mathewson.
-Christy was known by a number of nicknames: “Matty,” “Big Six,” “The Gentleman’s Hurler” and “The Christian Gentleman,” which derived from his Christian beliefs that included not pitching on Sundays.
-Mathewson’s beliefs brought respect to the game of baseball.
-In a time when baseball players were known for being rough and rowdy, Christy was known for his soft-spoken ways, for his intelligence, and for avoiding cursing.
-Christy also was known to take care of his body, avoiding the things his teammates loved: alcohol, tobacco, and fighting.
+Christopher “Christy” Mathewson was known by a number of nicknames over his career: “Matty,” “Big Six,” “The Gentleman’s Hurler” and “The Christian Gentleman,” which was derived from his Christian beliefs, which included not pitching on Sundays.
+In a time when baseball players were known for being rough and rowdy, Mathewson’s beliefs brought respect to the game of baseball -, Christy was known for his soft-spoken ways, for his intelligence, and for his avoiding cursing.
+Mathewson was also known to take care of his body, avoiding the things his teammates loved: alcohol, tobacco, and fighting.

 The championship of the league was played Thanksgiving Day between the Athletics and the Stars.
 The two teams played to a scoreless tie.
 It was decided that there would be a second game the following Saturday and the Stars won 11-0.
 The following week, the Athletics would beat the Phillies to secure a second place win and the city championship.
 The Stars’ members didn’t take much notice of their championship: they would spend the next couple of months suing to get their promised pay for playing on Thanksgiving.

-Christopher attended Bucknell like his father before him, and then joined the United States Army Air Corps.
+Note: Christy met his future wife, Jane Stoughton while attending Bucknell.
+The couple only had one son, Christopher Jr. Christopher attended Bucknell like his father before him, and then joined the United States Army Air Corps.
 On January 8, 1933, he survived a horrific crash that killed his bride, the former Miss Margaret Phillips, when the plane he was piloting slammed into a muddy field near Shanghai shortly after takeoff.
 Her remains were brought to Frackville, Pennsylvania, and buried in the Odd Fellows Cemetery.

 The accident cost him a leg and he had to struggle to regain the use of his arms, but he eventually recovered and remarried.
 This marriage ended in divorce and he took Lola Finch as his third wife.
 On August 16, 1950, Christopher was installing an electrical dishwasher in the basement when a spark set off a gas explosion.
 He managed to crawl out of the basement, but would die later that day from his burns.
 The disaster claimed most of the memorabilia that had belonged to his father.
 His wife was away at the time of the explosion.
 Christopher Jr.’s body was laid to rest next to his mother and father in the Lewisburg Cemetery.